koutheir/binary-security-check/README.md

 - Output colored text.
 - Support multiple ways to identify binary's dependent C library, including Linux Standard Base (LSB) specifications.
 - Designed to be easily extensible.
-- The compiled version of the tool is statically linked, allowing it to run on many Linux distributions, and many versions of Windows.

 # License

 Copyright 2018-2020 Koutheir Attouchi.
 See the `LICENSE.txt` file at the top-level directory of this distribution.
 Licensed under the the MIT license.
 This file may not be copied, modified, or distributed except according to those terms.